coezbek/baker/README.md

   - Note: The `cd` shell command is executed in a subshell and can't be used to change the current working directory of Baker.

 - `::template[name]`: Makes a copy of the currently running bake file, removes the `::template` directive, and saves it under the given name.
 Use this in generic templates to prevent Baker from editing the generic template.
+  - The template directive is removed and replaced with the `::template_source` directive, which points to the original template file.
+You can use this together with command line option `--diff` to see what changes you have made to the original template.

 ## Expanded Example